hswangTW/GenPhys2018Fall/hw5/README.md

 3. Make the moon orbit the earth with a tilted angle (20%)
 4. Simulate the moon orbit precession (20%)
 5. Correctly show the period of the precession of the moon orbit (20%)

+p.s.
+An error within 1 year is acceptable.